course-details-portlet

 Course content

-The master's thesis can be an examination of a subject in the areas of German language, literature or civilization.
+The master's thesis can be an examination of a subject in the areas of German linguistics, literature or civilization.
 One may choose a didactical approach to the subject.
 The thesis should demonstrate the student's ability to work independently and in accordance with scholarly practices, and cover approximately 15.
 000 words.
-The work will be written i German.
+The work shall be written i German.
 The thesis shall include an appendix of up to 1 page in which the student explains the relevance of the work for the teaching profession.
 All candidates are required to write an abstract of their research in Norwegian covering 1/2 - 1 pages to be placed at the beginning of the thesis.

 Learning outcome